praveenkumar/redis-microservice/README.md

-This is a sample demo of consuming redis db and exposing GET method to retrive all the keys and also value of a specific key.
+This is a sample demo of consuming redis db and exposing GET method to retrieve all the keys and also value of a specific key.
 This service serves on port `8080`.

 Environment variables